 Q. Why do you need volunteers?

-LEAH is one of the main charities supporting black, minority and ethnic groups in Kingston and Richmond, who do not have English as a first language.
+LEAH is one of the main charities supporting Black, Asian, Minority Ethnic groups in Kingston, Richmond and Hounslow who do not have English as a first language.
 Many people living here are unable to communicate in everyday situations which often leads to extreme isolation, low confidence, health issues and marginalisation.
 Not only can this have a devastating impact on the individual but also on their whole family.

 We help to improve their English language skills and enable them to access local services, education, volunteering and employment.
-To reach our aims and objectives we require volunteer tutors to teach our clients on a 1:1 basis in the home and occasionally in a class context.
+To reach our aims and objectives we require volunteer tutors to teach our clients on a 1:1 basis and in a class.
+During the pandemic all LEAH services are being delivered remotely.

 Q. What do volunteers do?

-Volunteers are paired with a client to teach them English on a 1:1 basis in the home.
+Volunteers are paired with a client to teach them English on a 1:1 basis.
 The focus is on the English language skills that the client will need in their everyday life.
 Our co-ordinators support volunteers and teaching resources are provided.
-Volunteers meet their client on a weekly basis for one hour.
+Volunteers support their client on a weekly basis up to an hour.

 Q. What will I get out of volunteering?